 - greater application of environmental rating tools such as NABERSNZ and Green Star, and tools that facilitate the evaluation of building environmental impacts, such as BRANZ's LCAQuick tool

-- increasing opportunities for reuse, recycling or recovery of construction waste
+- producing less construction waste and increasing opportunities for reuse, recycling or recovery of waste

 - incentivising use of materials that provide lower embodied and life cycle greenhouse gas impacts.